eflows4hpc/dislib-block-size-estimation/README.md

 - ***GridSearch***: generate the training dataset for the Machine Learning model, starting from a log of executions of several algorithms on different datasets.
 - ***StackedClassifier***: implements the Machine Learning model that is able to predict the most suitable value of the block-size parameter, given an algorithm to be executed and the dataset information.

-An additional module, namely ***Main*** is also provided for showing how to use the aforementioned modules.
+An additional module, namely ***Main***, is also provided for showing how to use the aforementioned modules.

 The ***config.json*** file contains all the configuration parameters, listed in the following:
 - *algorithms*: a json containing the information about all the executed algorithms.
 Each algorithm is instantiated via reflection mechanism and requires the module and class name, along with the type of the task (supervised or not).